 The flying disc has been loved by athletic dogs and their owners for decades.
 This game promotes skill and speed, since the goal is to catch the disc in mid-air.
 Can’t get Fido to catch the disc?
 Some dogs hate the feeling of hard plastic in their mouths.
 Try a softer flying disc instead.
-If your dog’s still not interested, try playing Frisbee with another person in front of him—in no time he’ll realize how much fun he could be having!
+If your dog’s still not interested, try playing Frisbee with another person in front of them—in no time they will realize how much fun they could be having!

 Under, over and through

 A rainy or snowy day doesn’t mean that you and your furry friend are doomed to boredom.
 Setting up a game like “under, over and through” wears out your dog and provides a bonding experience for both of you.

 For this game, set up an obstacle course in your house for your dog to run under, jump over or go through.
 Use household objects like chairs, stools, tables, or other sturdy objects to set up the course.
 Then coax your dog through (and under, and over) using treats and praise.